ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 <a id="format_closed"></a>
 ### Format [Closed Qualifier]
-All teams not invited to an RMR due to their position from the prior Major (i.e., Legends) will qualify via closed qualifier.
+All teams not invited to an RMR due to their position from the prior Major (i.e., the top 16 teams at that event) will qualify via closed qualifier.
 The closed qualifier requirements are as follows:
 - Each region will hold one closed qualifier
   - The closed qualifier may be held online.
   - If a region must be subdivided to accommodate ping of participating teams (e.g., AMER -> NA and SA), RMR invitations will be split evenly among the regions.
 If invitations cannot be evenly split, the remaining invitation(s) will be granted to the subdivided qualifier featuring the team with the highest Regional Standing.